 Primary Quantitative Data Collection, Management, and Analysis (30%)

-• Programming online surveys into an online system such as SurveyMonkey or Qualtrics
+- Programming online surveys into an online system such as Qualtrics

-• Cleaning data, recoding and collapsing variables, and conducting overall data management of quantitative data in SPSS for a variety of evaluation projects
+- Cleaning data, recoding and collapsing variables, and conducting overall data management of quantitative data in SPSS/SAS

 Secondary Data Compilation, Review, and Presentation (60%)

-• Identifying secondary data sources on key social, economic, and health indicators for specific geographic areas as part of community health assessment studies, including examining the root causes of inequity
+- Identifying secondary data sources on key social, economic, and health indicators for specific geographic areas as part of community health assessment studies, including examining the root causes of inequity

-- Developing clear data visualizations (e.g., creating graphs and tables in Excel, formatting graphs and narrative in MS Word) of community health indicator data
+- Developing clear data visualizations (e.g., creating graphs and tables in Excel, formatting graphs and narrative in MS Word)

 Other R&E Support (10%)

 - Depending on the portfolio of projects, participating in day trips to the greater Boston metro area and some longer domestic travel (1 to 2 weeklong trips per year) to assist in data collection for specific projects (e.g., note-taking during focus groups, survey administration)

-• Bachelor’s degree, preferably in a social science such as sociology, psychology or other relevant field such as public health or education, with an emphasis on quantitative methods
+- Bachelor’s degree, preferred, preferably in a social science such as sociology, psychology or other relevant field such as public health or education, with an emphasis on quantitative methods